rancher-sandbox/rancher-desktop/README.md

 ### How To Test

-Use the following commands to run unit tests and e2e test.
+Use the following commands to run unit tests and e2e tests.

 ```
 npm test